wazuh/wazuh-documentation/source/user-manual/ruleset/custom.rst

 You can change the default Wazuh rules.
 To do so, we recommend copying the rules to a file in the ``/var/ossec/etc/rules/`` directory, making the necessary changes, and adding the ``overwrite="yes"`` tag to the modified rules.
 These steps guarantee that your changes won't be lost during updates.

-Here's an example of to change the level value of the SSH rule ``5710`` from 5 to 10.
+Here's an example on how to change the level value of the SSH rule ``5710`` from 5 to 10.

 #.
 Open the rule file ``/var/ossec/ruleset/rules/0095-sshd_rules.xml``.